 Delaying the flush phase in those cases would lead to missed frames.
 If those cases are not present, the flush phase can also be delayed until the next requestAnimationFrame.

-TODO This detection is not implemented yet, i.e. flush is always directly after digeset.
+TODO This detection is not implemented yet, i.e. flush is always directly after digest.

-order calls to document.register Element by order in root document
+Order calls to document.register Element by order in root document

 TODO: add details / reword